Ganga's cleansing of utmost importance to govt: Jal Shakti minister | Law-Order

 ''Ganga has been the foundation of India's economic activity and livelihood of 40 per cent of the country's population is dependent upon Ganga which also makes its cleansing of utmost importance for us,'' he added.

-Shekhawat said India is a diverse country and rivers like Ganga bind and unite people so our commitment towards them is necessary.
+Shekhawat said India is a diverse country and rivers like Ganga bind and unite people.
+So our commitment towards them is necessary, he said.

 ''Earlier, the work to clean Ganga was being undertaken in silos and efforts were not made at the desired intensity,'' he said.

-Jal Shakti Secretary Pankaj Kumar said that due to NMCG significant improvement on the ground can already be seen.
+Jal Shakti Secretary Pankaj Kumar said due to NMCG, significant improvement on the ground can already be seen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)